Linwei-Tao/Focal-Loss-Search/README.md

 * `train_search.py`: search and retrain for architectures;

 ## Citation
-If you use any part of this code in your research, please cite our paper:
+If you use any part of this code in your research, please cite our paper.